ly2xxx/gitlab_lab/README.md

 ## 📊 Learning Path Recommendations

 ### **For Beginners**
+1. Start with Lab 0 to set up your own GitLab environment
-1. Start with Labs 1-3 to build a solid foundation
+2. Continue with Labs 1-3 to build a solid foundation
-2. Practice each concept thoroughly before moving on
+3. Practice each concept thoroughly before moving on
-3. Experiment with variations of the examples
+4. Experiment with variations of the examples
-4. Read GitLab documentation for deeper understanding
+5. Read GitLab documentation for deeper understanding

 ### **For Intermediate Users**
+1. Set up Lab 0 if you want a local environment (optional)
-1. Review Labs 1-3 quickly if needed
+2. Review Labs 1-3 quickly if needed
-2. Focus on Labs 4-6 for practical implementation skills
+3. Focus on Labs 4-6 for practical implementation skills
-3. Apply concepts to your own projects
+4. Apply concepts to your own projects
-4. Explore GitLab security and testing features
+5. Explore GitLab security and testing features

 ### **For Advanced Users**
+1. Use Lab 0 for enterprise-like setups and team learning
-1. Jump to Labs 7-8 for advanced patterns
+2. Jump to Labs 7-8 for advanced patterns
-2. Use as reference for complex scenarios
+3. Use as reference for complex scenarios
-3. Contribute improvements and additional examples
+4. Contribute improvements and additional examples
-4. Share knowledge with your team
+5. Share knowledge with your team

 ## 🛠️ Troubleshooting Guide